There are currently three branches of the PIEPS program:

 Dr. Isabelle BURNIER holds a doctorate in medicine from the University of Grenoble in France, as well as a master's degree in education with a specialization in teaching health professionals from the University of Ottawa.
 She is the Director of Clinical Skills and Director of the Pre-Externship Francophone Stream at the University of Ottawa Faculty of Medicine.
 She has been responsible for simulated clinics for over 10 years.

-She has conducted several research projects on the training needs of simulated patients and patient partners.
-She conducts training workshops for PIEPS, but also for health professional educators who want to develop simulation-based learning with simulated patients.
+She has led several research projects on the training needs of simulated patients and real patients.
+She conducts training workshops for simulated patients, as well as for educators and healthcare professionals who want to develop learning through simulation with simulated patients.